-- People have been paid to give testimonials.
+People have been paid to give testimonials.

-That my friends should PROVE to you that this product is definitely not as good as it might seem.
+That should PROVE to you that this product is definitely not as good as it might seem.

 Using many underhand tactics to trick people into thinking this product is something that it isn’t is one thing, but to try and sell the idea of marketing methods that will not work is an insult to anyone who visits the Online Income Now website.

 If you’ve been unfortunate enough to have tried Online Income Now, leave us a comment below and share your experiences with our visitors.